9nate-drake/ComfyUI-MaskCenter/README.md

 * **Multiple Input Types:** Accepts both standard `MASK` and `SEGS` (from nodes like the Impact Pack) inputs.
 * **Two Distinct Nodes:**
     1.  **Mask to Center Point:** For finding the center of whole masks or separating physically disconnected masks.
-    2.  **Detect Mask Sub-Masses:** For advanced analysis of a single, irregular mask to find the centers of its dense areas.
+    2.  **Detect Mask Sub-Masses (WIP):** For advanced analysis of a single, irregular mask to find the centers of its dense areas.
 * **Flexible Modes:**
     * `Combined`: Finds the single center of mass for all provided masks/segments.
     * `Separate Regions`: Finds the individual centers of multiple, non-contiguous masks.